nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<th>Reason for medication being prescribed, where known.</th>
 			<th>0 to 1</th>
 			<th>O</th>
-			<th>"A free text or code derived text term giving the clinical indication or reason for ordering the medication.
+			<th>A free text or code derived text term giving the clinical indication or reason for ordering the medication.
 Coded terms are preferable.<br/>Comment: e.g. "Angina".
 The Indication generally describes a condition or diagnosis.
 Data items not relevant to Hospital to GP discharge summary and SHOULD NOT be used.</th>
 		</tr>
 		<tr>
 			<th>Link to indication record</th>